 Public information indicates that Yang began his career in aeronautical engineering with bachelor and master degrees from Harbin Engineering University (1993/1997) and a doctorate at the University of California (2001).
 His primary academic focus was global positioning system (GPS) and inertial navigation system (INS) integration, and advanced GPS signal processing.
 After his doctorate, Yang worked for NavCom Technology and ContainerTrac.

-NAV’s product catalog offers to “reverse engineer” an INS system for the Pakistan Air Force’s (PAF's) Dassault Mirage III.
-“Currently the Litton LN-33 INS has reliability problems at PAF and NAV Technology has proposed a comprehensive solution to reverse engineer the problem and provide detailed solution.”
+NAV’s product catalog offers to "reverse engineer" an INS system Litton product for the Pakistan Air Force’s (PAF's) Dassault Mirage III.
+"Currently the Litton LN-33 INS has reliability problems at PAF and NAV Technology has proposed a comprehensive solution to reverse engineer the problem and provide detailed solution."

 A source who worked with Yang in California said that Yang had been under investigation by the FBI for "creating shell companies" and "violating intellectual property" and "export controls."
 However, there are no public US federal judicial records indicating Yang was charged with any crime.

-In 2003, public records indicate Yang, his wife, Yi Yang, and Yunhai Science and Technology (YH Technology) were sued by Crossbow Technology over patent violations involving GPS technology.
+In 2003, public records indicate Yang, his wife, Yi Yang, and Yunhai Science and Technology Co.
+(YH Technology), were sued by Crossbow Technology over patent violations involving GPS technology.
 The suit was dismissed in 2007 over an inability to properly identify those responsible for the violation.
 Yang and his wife claimed they had no connection to Yunhai.

 According to Chinese-language media sites, Yang is participating in the Chinese government’s secretive 863 Program.
 The program is designed to create advanced technologies that will wean China off its dependence on difficult-to-obtain foreign technologies.
-Yang’s participation in the program involves improvements to the GPS/BD2 receiver and the network of continuously operating reference stations used for real-time kinematic satellite navigation systems, used to improve the precision of positioning data.
+Yang’s participation in the program involves improvements to the GPS/BD2 receiver and the network of continuously operating reference stations (CORS) used for real-time kinematic satellite navigation systems, used to improve the precision of positioning data.